bahanonu/ciatah/README.md

 ## Installation

-Clone the `calciumImagingAnalysis` repository or download a repository zip and unzip.
+Clone the `calciumImagingAnalysis` repository or download the repository zip and unzip.
 - Point the MATLAB path to the `calciumImagingAnalysis` folder.
 - Run `loadBatchFxns.m` before using functions in the directory.
 This adds all directories and sub-directories to the MATLAB path.
 - Type `obj = calciumImagingAnalysis;` into MATLAB command window and follow instructions that appear after to add data and run analysis.